|Incidence in Minnesota:|

 Pancreatic cancer cases in Minnesota, by age

 Cancer that begins in the cells of the pancreas is called pancreatic cancer.
 The pancreas is an organ near the stomach that produces insulin and other hormones regulating the amount of sugar in the blood as well as enzymes that help break down food (digestion).
-Pancreatic cancer that begins in the cells that produce enzymes (exocrine cells) is much more common.

 What are risk factors for pancreatic cancer?